lherbeng/kubernetes/cis-hardening/README.md

 - mkdir is a command used to create a new directory.
 - -p is a flag that enables the command to create parent directories if they do not already exist.
 - /d3/data01/cishardening is the path of the directory to be created.

+- In summary, this code snippet checks if the directory /d3/data01/cishardening does not exist.
+If it does not exist, it creates the directory using the mkdir -p command.
+The -p flag ensures that any necessary parent directories are also created if they do not exist.